mactul/powermake/README.md

   - Because it's written in python it works on almost all machines and you can always write the compilation instructions for your machine and your compiler.

 - Gives you complete control of what you are doing.
 Nothing is hidden and any behavior can be overwritten.
+  - Missing features can always be written in the makefile.

+- Provides good automatic configurations
+  - PowerMake have local and global config files, but on top of that, PowerMake is able to automatically find a value that make sense for each field that is not explicitly assigned, you can easily have very basic configurations files (often no config file at all) and it will still work for most systems.

+- Extremely fast:
+  - PowerMake is faster than make/xmake and most of the time faster than Ninja when building a project for the first time.
+  - There are still some improvements to do to detect that there is nothing to do for a huge codebase because PowerMake doesn't store hidden dependencies (header files).
+But with less than 2000 files, this step is almost instant.

 ## Disadvantages of PowerMake

 - PowerMake is very young so it changes a lot with each version and you may have to write some features by yourself (the whole point of PowerMake is that you can write missing features).
+In theory retrocompatibilty is kept between versions, but this might not be true if you are using very specific features, especially undocumented ones.

 - Because PowerMake gives you full control, the tool can't know what you are doing during the compilation step.
 For example, if we want to import dependencies from another PowerMake, the only thing we can do for you is run the PowerMake where it stands and scan its output directory.
 This works well but has some limitations...
+Another example of this problem is that PowerMake can't know how many steps will be done during the compilation, so if you want PowerMake to print the percent of compilation elapsed, you have to manually specify the number of steps PowerMake will do.

 ## Philosophy